Look for Opportunities to Get Active, Wherever You Are

 Research also shows that taking public transportation—like buses and trains—can help boost activity.
 In a recent Seattle-area study, Saelens and colleagues found that people tend to add about 15 minutes of activity to their day when they take public transportation, in part by walking to and from the mass transit site instead of taking a car from door to door.
 “That’s half the recommended amount of physical activity added to their day,” Saelens says.

 Having opportunities to connect with others can also have a positive effect.
 “Many people are more likely to walk if they’ve got one or more buddies to walk with,” Glicksman says.
 “When you think about what brings people together, what brings people out and active, the answer can vary depending on your community.”
 In urban Philadelphia, Glicksman and others have found that neighborhood features like access to public transportation, better bus shelters, and even murals in some neighborhoods seem to encourage more physical activity.
+Let’s face it, there’s nothing like having a friend to talk a walk with and catch up.

 When community gardens were created for older adults in Philadelphia, Glicksman says, “we wanted people to garden to help them eat fresh foods and get them out and moving in the nice weather.”
 When younger adults joined in as well, the gardens had the added bonus of connecting people across generations.
 The older adults acted as gardening mentors, while the younger people helped with heavy lifting and digging.
 “Bringing people together is not only a way to encourage more activity; it’s also a way to get people thinking about how we can change our neighborhoods for the good.”